thequinneffect/advcpplocal/lectures.md

 # week 5 (wed: skip to 8:00, fri: skip to )

-## Object lifetimes
-* we attach the lifetime of an object to something else to create safe object lifetimes i.e. to ensure that an object will be destroyed once it is no longer needed
-* remember that everything is an object
-* remember that using the heap for an object is essentially saying "this object needs its own space AND its OWN LIFETIME"

 ## Ownership
 * **ownership** : you can think of ownership as a responsibility for correct cleanup of a resource.
 You own it, you perform the correct clean up procedure for the current situation.
   * the term clean-up changes depending on context : delete for new, close for open etc.